Share this Post

 Now, there’s a good chance that your cloud storage service provider has a limit set on your download speed.

-…in which case it could take hours for you to get things back up and running.
+In that case it could take hours for you to get things back up and running.
 Thus, you must determine what download speeds are available from the provider’s end.

 #8 Management Tools Policy and Procedure Metrics